Actindo-AG/Documentation/Adyen/Integration/02_ManageAdyenConnection.md

     ![Credentials](../../Assets/Screenshots/Payments/Settings/CreateConnectionCredentials.png "[Credentials]")

 4. Enter the API endpoints and credentials.
 To do this, follow these steps:
-    > [Info] There are some standard access points for a testing environment.
+    > [Info] There are some standard access points for a test environment.
 For your productive/live environment, Adyen&trade; provides you with individual API endpoints.

     -  Enter the endpoint of the Checkout API in the *Checkout API endpoint* field.